Gostosa Home Page: Content

 Gostosa Home Page was an online porn magazine updated monthly on the 15th.
 It featured nude pictures of famous national and international personalities, including Carolina Dieckmann, Carla Perez, Xuxa Meneghel, Cameron Diaz, Alicia Silverstone, Sharon Stone and others.
 The pictures were taken from movies, including The Crash, Basic Instinct and Love Strange Love, Globo and Rede Manchete soap operas and miniseries, including Xica da Silva, Labirinto and A Vida Como Ela É, and porn magazines, including Playboy, Sexy, Trip and Ele & Ela.
 It also featured porn parodies of cartoons, such as Scooby-Doo, The Flintstones, The Little Mermaid and Pocahontas.

 All the material was posted with disregard of copyright.
 There were also interviews taken from Bate-Papo do UOL and porn montages of Sandy, Thereza Collor and Angélica.
 The website also featured porn movies (ClassiSex), a column about love, jokes and a webchat.

 Popularity

 According to Coutinho, Gostosa Home Page received an average of 10 thousand views per month.
-On May 2000, the website scored in 3rd on the list of most accessed porn sites from Top 30 Brasil.
+In May 2000, the website scored in 3rd on the list of most accessed porn sites from Top 30 Brasil.